-So, assuming that your white balance is set correctly in camera and, according to your histogram, your photo is correctly exposed, let’s take a closer look.
+But before we get into how to correct monitor brightness for photo editing, the first thing is to make sure that your white balance is set correctly in camera and, according to your histogram, your photo is correctly exposed.

 (This post contains affiliate links.
-Buying something through one of the links won’t cost you anything extra, but we may get a small commission, which helps to keep the site running.
-Thanks!)
+Buying something through one of the links won’t cost you anything extra, but we may get a small commission.)

-You need to keep an eye on your histogram when editing images.
-It’s the surefire way to know that an image is correctly exposed.
+This is one of the reasons you need to keep an eye on your editing software’s histogram when editing images.
+It’s the surefire way to know when an image is overexposed or underexposed.

-Over time, the color of your monitor changes.
-Newer monitors sometimes cast a blueish tint and as they age the color becomes warmer.
+Over time, your monitor’s colors change.
+Newer monitors sometimes cast a blueish tint and, as they age, the color becomes warmer.

 2. Dominant color in the room where you edit photos

-Just as with setting white balance on the camera when taking a photo, the wall color of the room you’re editing in will impact the color cast on your screen.
-So you need to take into account the color of the walls, as well as the brightness of the walls.
+Just as with setting white balance on the camera, when taking a photo, the wall color of the room you edit in impacts the color cast on your screen.
+So you need to take into account:

-Medium gray is a good color for walls of an editing room, because it’s a neutral tone that’s neither too bright nor too dark.
+Medium gray is a good color for walls of a photo editing room, because it’s a neutral tone that’s neither too bright nor too dark.
 If your room is white, for example, be aware that the brightness might affect the look of your screen.

 Editing in a dimly lit room at night, versus a room flooded with daylight will result in two different looks.
 Not only is the brightness level different, but the color of the light is different as well.

 We set white balance in camera when taking a photo in different lighting conditions, with different light sources at different times of day.
-It is the same with screen color.
-The light sources in the room where you edit your photos will affect how you see the images on your monitor.
-Daylight is cooler than tungsten, and fluorescent light has a green cast.
+The color temperature of the light source also affects screen color.

 4. Position of the light source in relation to the monitor

-When you have a light behind you, your reflection is cast as a shadow onto your screen.
-This will make part of the image seem darker than the rest.
+When you have a light behind you, your reflection casts a shadow onto your screen.
+Even if you’re not aware of the shadow, direct light will make part of the image seem darker than the rest.

-If you have any questions about screen brightness or color, let us know in the comments.
+If you have any questions about monitor brightness for photo editing, let us know in the comments.

-Also, we love good news, so if our editing tips have helped you to understand how your screen is affected by light and color, share that too.
+Also, I love good news, so if my photo editing tips have helped you to understand how color calibration affects your monitor, share that too.